Mahindra retools its Detroit auto plant to produce face shields, other medical supplies

-Indian auto major Mahindra has said it is retooling their Detroit manufacturing facility to make medical personal protection equipment for healthcare workers combating the COVID-19 pandemic that has infected over 2 million globally.
-Medical supplies like surgical masks, gowns and ventilators are required in massive number across the globe because of the coronavirus pandemic that surfaced in central China's Wuhan city last year and spread to at least 185 countries and territories.
+Indian auto major Mahindra has said it is retooling its Detroit manufacturing facility to make medical personal protective equipment for healthcare workers in the US combating the COVID-19 pandemic that has infected over 2 million globally.
+Medical supplies like surgical masks, gowns, and ventilators are required in massive numbers across the globe because of the coronavirus pandemic that surfaced in central China's Wuhan city last year and spread to at least 185 countries and territories.

 Mahindra is in the running to manufacture the next generation delivery vehicle for the US Postal Service.
 It has stopped production of ROXOR vehicles in response to the coronavirus pandemic, Rich Ansell, vice president of marketing for Mahindra was quoted as saying by MLive-The Flint Journal.
 Mahindra food truck would distribute free meals to Oakland County healthcare workers and first-responders.